feathersjs/docs/guides/chat/testing.md

 });
 ```

-In the tests above we created a dummy service but sometimes we need the full Feathers service functionality. [feathers-memory](https://github.com/feathersjs-ecosystem/feathers-memory) is a useful [database adapter](../basics/databases.md) that supports the Feathers query syntax (and pagination) but does not require a database server.
-We can install it as a development dependency running:
+In the tests above, we created a dummy service.
+But sometimes, we need the full Feathers service functionality. [feathers-memory](https://github.com/feathersjs-ecosystem/feathers-memory) is a useful [database adapter](../basics/databases.md) that supports the Feathers query syntax (and pagination) but does not require a database server.
+We can install it as a development dependency:

 ```
 npm install feathers-memory --save-dev
 ```

-Let's use it to test the `populateUser` hook by updating `test/hooks/populate-user.test.js` to the following:
+Let's use it to test the `populateUser` hook, by updating `test/hooks/populate-user.test.js` to the following:

 ```js
 const assert = require('assert');